1. What’s your story? Where are you from?

 7. Where did you study?.

-I’m stil a work in process, hahahaha, I study Graphic Design in Universidad Dr. José Matías Delgado.
+I’m still a work in process, hahaha, I study Graphic Design in Universidad Dr. José Matías Delgado.

 8. Where do you see yourself in five years?
 Working in an agency?